 Skip to main content

-What is krill?
+What are krill?

 Antarctic krill are small, shrimp-like crustaceans found in dense swarms in the Southern Ocean.
 They are a vital species in the food chain, so must only be fished in a sustainable way.